Waldridge Fell: Conservation issues

 The fell is actively managed by Durham County Council, in an effort to maintain a broad range of heathland species, including such desirable species as heath bedstraw, Galium saxatile, and common tormentil, Potentilla erecta.
 Bracken is particularly troublesome because it crowds out the heather and associated species.
 The County Council has used a combination of burning and selective herbicides to control the bracken, and in 2007 embarked on a three-year trial of a more environmentally-friendly method, using heavy horses to pull a roller that crushes the bracken.
 These measures have not been entirely successful; areas that have been burnt are susceptible to invasion by rosebay willowherb, Epilobium angustifolium, while crushed areas have been colonised by the alien invasive heath star moss, Campylopus introflexus.

 The last time Natural England surveyed the condition of Wanister Bog, it was losing water through a breach in the surrounding bund and, despite active management, the wetland was being invaded by Salix scrub and saplings.
 To remedy this, Durham County Council has gained approval for a 10-year programme which will involve fencing the bog and introducing highland cattle.
 It is hoped that a combination of grazing and trampling by the cattle will restore the bog to a favourable condition.
 Grazing is already being used successfully on the adjacent Daisy Hill LNR, but could not be introduced to Wanister Bog any earlier because Waldridge Fell is common land and approval to fence off part of the common could not be sought until other management options had been tried and shown to be ineffective.

+Land ownership

+All land within Waldridge Fell SSSI is owned by the local authority.